YottaDB/YDBDoc/ProgGuide/extrout.rst

 The functions in programs increment and decrement are now available to YottaDB through the shareable library libcrement.so.

-YottaDB uses an "external call table" to map the typeless data of M into the typed data of C, and vice versa.
+YottaDB uses an :ref:`external call table <example-external-call-table>` to map the typeless data of M into the typed data of C, and vice versa.
 The external call table has a first line containing the pathname of the shareable library file followed by one or more specification lines in the following format:

 .. code-block:: none